 IMAGE VIA @CHANZY.HIKES | INSTAGRAM

-If you don’t want to drive that far for your hike, head to Scott’s Run in VA, the closest waterfall hike to the DC metro area.
-The short path will take you to the waterfall—after some boulder hopping—and back in about two miles.
-If you want to extend your walking, there are lots of different trails to explore (hint: maybe even another waterfall!)
+If you don’t want to drive far, head to Scott’s Run in VA, the closest waterfall hike to the DC metro area.
+A short path will take you to the waterfall—after some boulder hopping—and back in about two miles.
+Want to extend your trip?
+There are connecting trails to explore.

-Overall Run offers either a challenging trek or an easy jaunt through the park —either way you end with a majestic waterfall.
+Overall Run features both a strenuous trek and an easy jaunt through the park — but either route ends with a majestic waterfall.
 If you want the longer hike, take the 8.5-mile loop through Shenandoah National Park.
 Just dying to see the waterfall?
 No problem, you can drive right to the parking area and take a one-mile trail to the water.